Research Tools and Topics

 Natural History Study

-Please visit the link below to learn more about the Glut1 Deficiency Natural History Study or contact G1DF Science Director Sandra Ojeda with questions.
+Please visit the link below to learn more about these studies or contact G1DF Science Director Sandra Ojeda with questions.

 Dr. Juan Pascual maintains a patient registry at UT Southwestern Medical Center.
 Please use the link below to learn more, to register, or to update your information.